 Here is the Puerta Santa, closer-up.
 Above the Puerta Santa, you can gaze up at Santiago, in his pilgrim's guise and staff, who lords over the entryway.
 I was enthralled by his image, as a pilgrim, seen everywhere around the cathedral.

 Below is a photo of the Puerta Santa from inside the cathedral.
 It depicts the life of St. James.
-When I took this photo, I did not realize what it was.
+When I took this photo, many years ago, I did not realize what it was.
 I was only attracted to this wonderful old wood carving, and realized immediately that it showed the life of St. James, including his beheading, and arrival by boat on the shores near Santiago de Compostela.

 The Southern aspect of the cathedral opens to the Plaza de Platerías.
 Attendees of mass use this entrance to enter and exit through the cross nave and the Puerta de Platerías (Silversmith's Door).